If you’ve ever been confused about what to eat because of your Hashimoto’s then this is the article for you.

 There are two ways to do this diet:

-2. Eliminate foods systematically: Instead of getting the Delayed IgG blood test (my preferred way to start for most patients) you can simply remove the major food groups that most people are sensitive to for 30-90 days.
+The second is to eliminate foods systematically: Instead of getting the delayed IgG blood test, you can simply remove the major food groups that most people are sensitive to for 30-90 days.

 Does it work?